 2. You Get Free Unlimited Texts

-One of the bonuses of the text feature on Google Voice is that if you need to reset your phone or get a new one, you won’t lose your text messages.
-You can search the archive of your texts online to track down any information you may need.
+That leads to the extra benefit of reliable syncing across all platforms.
+Not only are all your messages kept up-to-date wherever you access them from, but if you need to reset your phone or get a new one, you won’t lose your text messages.
+You can always search the archive of your texts online to track down any information you may need.

 3. You Can Forward All Your Calls To One Number

 Your Google Voice number allows you to forward your calls to other numbers.
 This comes in handy when it comes time to get a new phone or switch cell phone carriers.
 All you have to do is get a new cell phone number and forward your Google Voice number to it, or forward it to your old existing phone number.

 Google also has the option for you to transfer your existing phone number to Google Voice, so you don’t need to share your Google Voice number with everyone.
 Though this feature comes at an added cost, it may be worth it for you, especially if it’s important that you keep your contact numbers separate for business and personal use.